yrqoeuqo123/ACEBench/docs/evaluation/tool-calling.md

 └── self_coherence/test.jsonl
 ```

+The data is organized across three primary categories:

+- **Normal**: Consists of fixed question-answer pairs and encompasses a variety of scenarios, including single-turn dialogues, multi-turn dialogues, and personalized scenario data.
+It also includes evaluations of atomic-level capabilities (bool, enum, number, list, object types).

+- **Special**: Includes imperfect instructions, such as instructions containing incomplete parameters, incorrectly formatted parameters, or questions irrelevant to the capabilities of the candidate functions.

+- **Agent**: Encompasses real-world scenarios, abstracted to construct multi-turn, multi-step tool invocation scenarios, divided into multi-turn and multi-step cases depending on whether the user participates in the dialogue process.

 ### Challenges of tool-calling tasks

 There are three key steps in tool-calling which differentiate it from typical text-only tasks: